-The Authority obtained two long-terms loans, one state and one federal, through the Washington State Department of Commerce HTF.
-The Authority was awarded \$7,535,675 for the state loan and \$3,112,193 for the federal loan.
-These loans have a 1% simple interest applicable with all principal and interest due on March 30, 2062, in one lump sum.
-Both loans, in addition to a recoverable grant, some local funding and donations, were awarded for construction of the Willapa Center which is a mixed-use project containing 30 units of affordable housing, a childcare facility which will contain two classrooms and accessory spaces operated by the Raymond School District, and additional space for social service providers.
-These loans are secured through both a deed of trust and a promissory note.
+The Authority obtained two long-terms loans, one state and one federal, and one recoverable grant (also state funded) through the Washington State Department of Commerce HTF.
+The Authority was awarded up to \$7,535,675 for the state loan, up to \$3,112,193 for the federal loan, and up to \$1,750,850 for the recoverable grant.
+The loans each have a 1% simple interest applicable with all principal and interest due on March 30, 2062, in one lump sum.
+The recoverable grant has 0% interest and the principal is due March 30, 2062, but the loan is forgivable in its entirety if the loan covenants are met.
+These funds were awarded for construction of the Willapa Center which is a mixed-use project containing 30 units of affordable housing, a childcare facility which will contain two classrooms and accessory spaces operated by the Raymond School District, and additional space for social service providers.
+The state and federal loans and the recoverable grant are all secured through both a deed of trust and a promissory note.
 If the contractor does not provide the specified National HTF Program Assisted Units for the required National HTF Program Affordability Period, then the Promissory Note principal, plus all unpaid accrued interest shall be due to the Department of Commerce within a time frame as may be specified by the Department.
-The length of commitment to serve the target population per this contract will be no less than forty (40) years, and shall commencing on March 31, 2022 and ending on March 30, 2062 and applies to the thirty (30) units funded by this Contract.
-As of December 31, 2021, the state loan has total draws of \$322,271 and the federal loans had total draws of \$746,653.
+The length of commitment to serve the target population per this contract will be no less than forty (40) years, and shall commence on March 31, 2022 and end on March 30, 2062 and applies to the thirty (30) units funded by this Contract.
+As of December 31, 2022, the state loan has an outstanding balance of \$2,703,511, the federal loan has an outstanding balance of \$2,800,974, and the recoverable grant had total draws of \$0.